mohamedabdi12/homework-w4-js/README.md

 # homework-w4-js

+# homework multiple choice quiz powered with javascript.
+'''''

+In this assignment i dynamically used updated HTMl, CSS powered with unique javascript file. take the quiz and enjoy a cool feature.

 The motivation behind this task was to make a clock based coding appraisal utilizing vanilla JavaScript that carries on like so: